By JON MICHEAL CONNORJanuary 7, 2019

 "It's very difficult to rehab an injury.
-When you can't get out of bed it's hard to get motivated to actually make it to the gym and do your stretching exercises and your physical therapy exercises," Scott said.
+When you can't get out of bed it's hard to get motivated to actually make it to the gym and do your stretching exercises and physical therapy exercises," he said.

 Surprised by how quickly the treatment worked, Scott said he started to think it was all in his mind.

 "For me and my experience, it just blocked the pain enough to give me the range of motion; to give me ability to be able to stretch and strengthen up that area where I was having the problem," he said.

 Scott first started treatment in October and is something he will continue, if needed, when he redeploys next spring.